Natalene35/Natalene35/README.md

 I'm Natalène

 - 🌱 I just finish a developper web formation and it was awesome !!!
-- 😃 I'm learning HTML, CSS, PHP, JavaScript, SASS, Vue.js, Wordpress...
+- 😃 I'm learning HTML, CSS, PHP, JavaScript, SASS, Vue.js, Wordpress, Java...
-- 🔭 I’m currently looking for a traineeship, don't hesitate !
 - 📫 How to reach me: https://www.linkedin.com/in/natalene-dubois/

 Feel free to contact me, to talk about working opportunities or else !